MrLakshay/Recipes/README.md

-# recipes
+# Recipes

-A Flutter app for Recipes using API
+A Flutter app for Recipes.
+Single screen app using yummly API.
+Multiple screen will be added in Future.

 ## Getting Started